 Based on Itakura's dynamic GDP simulation exercise (Itakura, 2019), the RCEP will not benefit the countries participating in RCEP negotiations significantly, except non-AMS, if tariff cuts alone are considered.
 However, if one considers lowering the costs of service trade and investment, the RCEP would benefit countries participating in RCEP negotiations, especially less developed AMS.
 India would benefit the most from the RCEP out of all the Dialogue Partners of ASEAN.
 However, India withdrew from the RCEP negotiations at the final stage of negotiations.
-Amongst the countries participating in RCEP negotiations, India is the least open economy.
-Its attempt to set conditions to protect its domestic markets during the RCEP negotiations was refused.
+Amongst the countries participating in RCEP negotiations to protect its domestic markets during the RCEP negotiations was refused.
 The RCEP would hurt non-RCEP members because of the trade diversion effect, albeit a small loss.